adnan904/ComputationalArgumentation/assignment01/data-acquisition-assignment/documentation.md

 ## Explanation of the method to compute the most specific words of each of the argument units:
-To calculate the `most specific words` for the three different argument units, we used the `IF-IDF` score.
+To calculate the `most specific words` for the three different argument units, we used the `TF-IDF` score.
-IF-IDF stands for `Term Frequency – Inverse Document Frequency`  and is often used in the information retrieval and text mining.
+TF-IDF stands for `Term Frequency – Inverse Document Frequency`  and is often used in the information retrieval and text mining.
-The IF-IDF score/weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus.
+The TF-IDF score/weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus.
 The importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the corpus ([TFIDF.com](http://www.tfidf.com/)).
 It also can be successfully used for stop-words filtering and other words that appears very often.
 In our case if a word appears very often in one argument unit but also in other argument unit(s).